According to the visual effects artists, Ego's planet contains one trillion polygons, and is considered to be the biggest visual effect ever made.

 After many rumors, Karen Gillan reprised her role as Nebula without shaving her head.

-Chris Pratt said that he thought Michael Rooker has the best shirtless scene in the film, because he said Rooker's shirtless scene is actually about showing vulnerability and developing Yondu's character, you learn something about him in the moment, but his own scene was just to show off his body, and did not really add anything to Peter Quill.
+Chris Pratt said that he thought Michael Rooker has the best shirtless scene in the film.
+He said Rooker's shirtless scene is about showing vulnerability and developing Yondu's character.
+You learn something about him in the moment, but his own scene was just to show off his body, and didn't really add anything to Peter Quill.

 Chris Pratt said that he found the workout regimen for his shirtless scene much easier compared to the first film, because he was already in great shape going into the film.
 For Guardians of the Galaxy (2014), Pratt was sixty pounds overweight when he started working out.
 For this film, however, he said he had maintained his buff physique acquired from the first film.